 One of the roles of the Vice-Principal Research is coordinating the submission of award nominations for outstanding faculty.
 Awards include those offered through the tri-council granting agencies (NSERC, SSHRC and CIHR) as well as other academic institutions and councils.
 Many of these awards are associated with substantial amounts of money (normally intended for research) and all are associated with prestige.
 Certainly, it raises the profile of individuals, departments, and the university as a whole when faculty members are the recipients of such honours.

 To be competitive for these larger prizes, it is important that faculty members first demonstrate their competitive ability at a disciplinary level.
 This includes recognition with research prizes, best paper awards, and invitations to give keynote addresses.
-Departmental involvement is often required to initiate and manage the process of achieving this recognition, and the Office of the VP (Research) encourages department members to think carefully about which colleagues may be suitable nominees for disciplinary prizes, and discuss possibilities with all members of their departments.
+Departmental involvement is often required to initiate and manage the process of achieving this recognition, and the VP Research Portfolio encourages department members to think carefully about which colleagues may be suitable nominees for disciplinary prizes, and discuss possibilities with all members of their departments.

-The preparation of a strong nomination package takes time and energy, and the Office of the Vice-Principal (Research) will provide advice on the preparation of nomination packages for any Queen's candidate.
+The preparation of a strong nomination package takes time and energy, and the Vice-Principal Research Portfolio will provide advice on the preparation of nomination packages for any Queen's candidate.
 All nominations are treated as strictly confidential.
 For major international awards, an external review process is available through the Global Excellence Initiative.

-For more information on the coordination of awards packages, please contact the Coordinator of Research Activities and Communications.
+For more information on the coordination of awards packages, please contact the Research Awards Officer.